Mumbai Marathon: Jaisha breaks 19-year-old record to be fastest Indian woman

-In her first ever full marathon appearance, Incheon Asian Games medallist breaks 19-year-old national record
+In her first ever full marathon appearance, Asian Games medallist makes a memory remember at the Standard Chartered Mumbai Marathon as she broke the women's national record by clocking a time of 2:37:29

 OP Jaisha had a debut to remember at the Standard Chartered Mumbai Marathon as she broke the women's national record by clocking a time of 2:37:29 yesterday.